awaregroup/IIALab/labs/Lab03.md

 ### 3.5 - Time Series Insights

-Click on Time Series Insights and then 'Go To Environment' to view the user interface.
+Click on Time Series Insights Environment and then 'Go To Environment' to view the user interface.
 The data can then be displayed here.
 You will return to this page to view the results of future lab exercises.

 ![](./media/3_8.png)